Supplier Terms and Conditions

 13.3.12 the Supplier suspends or ceases, or threatens to suspend, or cease, to carry on all or a substantial part of its business;

-13.3.13 the other party’s financial position deteriorates to such an extent that in the Supplier’s opinion the Company’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or
+13.3.13 the Supplier’s financial position deteriorates to such an extent that in the Company’s opinion the Supplier’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy; or

 13.3.14 the Supplier (being an individual) dies or, by reason of illness or incapacity (whether mental or physical), is incapable of managing his own affairs or becomes a patient under any mental health legislation.